 We’re losing the internet to AI.

-Dydema is taking it back.
+Dydema is trying to take it back.

 The internet's filling with bots that look and sound just like us.